-Design Process: North Wind
+Design Process: Pinion

-Twist Style Friday: Granville
+Twist Style Friday: Maeshowe

 Every Friday we feature one of the garments from the magazine in a post about styling.
 We suggest different ways to wear the garment in question using mock-ups from Polyvore.
 We encourage readers to tell us what they think about these outfits via our Facebook page or Twitter, and if folks want to make their own outfits, please tweet them at us with the hashtag #twiststyle.
 You can find all of the Style Friday posts here.

-How would you wear Granville??
+How would you wear Maeshowe?

 Quick Dispatch: Notebook?